zekaryas1/notes/docs/Containerization/Docker/images.md

 docker pull MONGODB
 ```

-> Once we have our image we can run it as [[Containerization/Docker/containers#Run Containers in the Background]]
+> Once we have our image we can run it [containers](Containerization/Docker/containers.md)

 ## Build Your Own Image